 - What is the most important aspect of my semester abroad? (i.e. experiencing the local culture, understanding of peoples from different walks of life, gaining global perspective, etc.)

-Wherever you study abroad in Jordan, you’ll have an amazing experience.
+Wherever you choose for your Jordan study abroad program, you’ll have an amazing experience.
 Just be sure to wear comfortable walking shoes and a hat to protect you from the sun, and always carry plenty of drinking water!

 This article was contributed by the Foundation for International Education (FIE), a nonprofit organization based in London.
 Providing customized study abroad programs in Amman, London, and Dublin, FIE has nearly two decades of experience in international education.